CNN to host town hall with President Barack Obama

 The one-hour primetime event will take place in Fort Lee, Virginia, home of the Combined Arms Support Command.

-The town hall will air on CNN, CNN International and CNN en Español and will be live-streamed online and across mobile devices via CNNgo.
+The town hall will air on CNN, CNN International and CNN en Español and will be streamed online and across mobile devices via CNNgo.

-This event will also be streamed in 360 virtual reality on CNN's Android app, Samsung Gear VR and CNN.com, giving viewers a front-row seat inside the town hall.